MicrosoftDocs/cloud-adoption-framework/docs/get-started/migrate.md

 ## Step 3: Gather data and analyze assets and workloads

-Discovery and assessment provide a deeper level of technical alignment, which helps you create an action plan you can use to deliver on the strategy.
-During this step, you validate the business case by using data about the current state environment.
-Then you perform quantitative analysis of that data and a deep qualitative assessment of the highest priority workloads.
+Use discovery and assessment to improve technical alignment and create an action plan for executing your strategy.
+During this step, validate the business case using data about the current state environment.
+Then perform quantitative analysis and a deep qualitative assessment of the highest priority workloads.

-- [Inventory existing systems](../digital-estate/inventory.md): Understanding the current state from a programmatic, data-driven approach is the first step.
+- [Inventory existing systems](../digital-estate/inventory.md): Use a programmatic data-driven approach to understand the current state.
 Discover and gather data to enable all assessment activities.
 - [Incremental rationalization](../digital-estate/rationalize.md#incremental-rationalization): Streamline assessment efforts to focus on a qualitative analysis of all assets, possibly even to support the business case.
 Then add a deep qualitative analysis for the first 10 workloads to be migrated.

 **Deliverables:**